Farm plastic recycling - overview and regulations

 Finally, there are a number of private waste collectors who provide a collection service directly at farms.
 Details of authorised waste collectors can be found on the National Waste Collection Permit Office website.

-It is important to note, that whatever means of disposal that a farmer chooses, it is important to a farmer ensures that he/she receives a receipt to prove that waste plastics have been correctly disposed of.
+Whatever means of disposal you chooses, you must ensure that you receive a receipt to prove that waste plastics have been correctly disposed of.

 Page last reviewed: 24/01/18Back to top